About

 null

-The width:height ration of the diagram.
+The width:height ratio of the diagram.

 A null value will auto compute a best fit ratio to use all the available space